If the Son therefore shall make you free, ye shall be free indeed. – John 8:36

 1. St. Peter is the rock on which Christ’s church is built upon.

 (Please note that only some early church writers claim this, but not all.)

 2. Based upon the above, that St. Peter had successors to his apostolic authority.

 (Testimonies of mere succession to St. Peter’s bishopric are insufficient to prove this.)

 3. Based upon the above, Roman Popes alone are successors to St. Peter.

 What historical writings are there that prove all three of these?

 This is altogether necessary to make the case for universal authority of the Church of Rome.

-The first pope to claim universal authority over all the churches, when consequently the east/west split also occurred, was during the late 4th century.
+The first pope to claim universal authority over all the churches was Pope Siricius.
+This was when the east/west split also began which was during the late 4th century.
 Therefore, it is evident that this is the date of the true beginnings of the Roman Catholic Church.
 Its claims of universal authority are later inventions after Christianity’s true beginning.
 The Roman Catholic Church is NOT the one true and only Christian Church.

 Christ’s true universal (or catholic) church began 33 A.D. (or 29 A.D. really) which was not and is not the Roman church.
 Christ’s church are all those who place trusting faith in God solely through His Son Jesus Christ for the free gift of eternal life and the forgiveness of all sins.
 Christ’s universal church is not any one denomination like Roman Catholic, Eastern Orthodox, Ukrainian Orthodox, nor Protestant denominations, nor any other.
 In fact, Christ’s church is not all denominations either nor is it any combination of them.
 His Church are those who trust in Him alone (not a church, self, nor others) for salvation.